Dual Citizenship and Citizenship by Descent Information

-The Australian Embassy in Copenhagen does not have a citizenship section.
+The Australian Embassy in Copenhagen DOES NOT have a citizenship section.
 All enquiries pertaining to the citizenship process should be directed to the Australian High Commission in London (contact details below).
-General information and guidance is provided below.

 Children born overseas to at least one Australian parent, are not Australians by default.
 You must apply for Citizenship by Descent via the Australian High Commission in London, and once you have the Citizenship Certificate, you can apply for an Australian passport at an Australian Embassy.